OceanBioME/OceanBioME.jl/README.md

 ## Citing

-If you use OceanBioME.jl as part of your research, teaching, or other activities, we would be grateful if you could cite the package by name.
+If you use OceanBioME.jl as part of your research, teaching, or other activities, we would be grateful if you could cite our work below and mention the package by name.

 ```bibtex
 @article{OceanBioMEJOSS,